Campus (OVA): Characters

-Takakage: A very nice, easy going guy, who is having sex with every girl.
+Takakage is a very nice, easy going guy, who is having sex with every girl.
 Eventually he got a fortune from his childhood friend Mayumi, that he will fall in love with a beautiful woman.
 Later on, the fortune comes true and falls in love with Ayame.
 After her death, his sister tells him that she is the incarnation of Ayame.
 Then they end up together dating, and having sex.
-It was assumed that it was also revealed that Maiko really isn't his sister.
+It is also revealed that Maiko is not his sister.

-Mayumi: She is Takakage's childhood friend, and she has a crush on him ever since.
+Mayumi is Takakage's childhood friend, and she has a crush on him ever since.
 She is trying to hide it as much as possible, but later, she cannot resist the temptation and changes her look into an innocent new school girl "Chisato" and she asks him out.
-Later they had sex in a hotel, then the guilt causes "Chisato" to reveal herself as Mayumi, and express her feelings for him.
-Takakage turns her down, because he doesn't see her as his girlfriend.
+Later they have sex in a hotel, but the guilt causes "Chisato" to reveal herself as Mayumi, and express her feelings for him.
+Takakage turns her down, because he does not see her as his girlfriend.

-Maiko: As the series begins she is introduced to the audience as Takakage's sister, who he cares about a lot and feels like his parents rather than his brother.
-After a while Meiko is starting to have desires of being with her "brother" in the same bed, having sex, but she is afraid she is having dirty thoughts about her brother, but lucky for her, later it shows that he isn't her brother and she can tell him about her desires and they started dating and having sex in the end.
+Maiko is initially introduced as Takakage's sister, who he cares about a lot and feels like his parents rather than his brother.
+After a while Meiko is starting to have desires of being with her "brother" in the same bed, having sex, but she is afraid she is having dirty thoughts about her brother, but it is later revealed that he is not her brother and she can tell him about her desires and they start dating and have sex in the end.

-Ayame: A young priestess who lives in a shrine and was a love interest/wife of Genshiro, a young soldier.
-She wanted to save her love from dying and cast a spell of immortality, but cast it on herself by mistake and couldn't save her love, Genshiro.
-Either she couldn't kill herself cause of the spell, then she lived over 400 years and after she met Genshiro's reincarnation, Takakage, she falls in love with him.
-Later on, she decided to reverse immortality spell and live with Takakage in peace, but she died instead.
+Ayame is a young priestess who lived in a shrine and is a love interest/wife of Genshiro, a young soldier.
+She wanted to save him from dying by casting a spell of immortality, but she cast it on herself by mistake and Genshiro died soon after.
+Due to this spell, she lived over 400 years and after she met Genshiro's reincarnation, Takakage, she falls in love with him.
+Later on, she decides to reverse immortality spell and live with Takakage in peace, but she dies instead.

-Genshiro: Love interest/husband of Ayame, a young soldier, comes back to the shrine, even though he was fatally injured, to save her from being raped by an enemy soldier, then he collapsed from severe blood loss, and dies.
+Genshiro is a love interest/husband of Ayame.
+A young soldier, he comes back to the shrine, even though he is fatally injured, to save her from being raped by an enemy soldier, then he collapses from severe blood loss, and dies.